boreys/algorithm-problems-for-fun/759. Employee Free Time/README.md

 # 759. Employee Free Time
-We are given a list schedule of employees, which represents the working time for each employee.
+We are given a list **schedule** of employees, which represents the working time for each employee.

-Each employee has a list of non-overlapping Intervals, and these intervals are in sorted order.
+Each employee has a list of non-overlapping **Intervals**, and these intervals are in sorted order.

 Return the list of finite intervals representing common, positive-length free time for all employees, also in sorted order.